 NAEC's dispatch center is staffed 24 hours a day.
-To report an outage, please use one of the following toll-free numbers:
+To report an outage, please call 870-895-3221 or use the NAEC mobile app.

 Through rain and wind and snow and ice...North Arkansas Electric Cooperative strives to keep the power on for every home and business in our service area.
 But sometimes unexpected conditions will cause our members to temporarily lose power.
 As a North Arkansas member, you are the most important part of our business and we strive to deliver consistent, uninterrupted service 365 days a year.
 When storms or other circumstances cause an outage, we take immediate action to restore service.
 Although we work as quickly as possible to get the power back on, there are some steps you can take before, during and after an outage to make it easier to cope.

 LIGHT: Always have alternate sources of light on hand.
 It could be a flashlight with extra batteries, candles, kerosene or oil lamps.
 Keep your alternate light source in an established place when it can be found easily in an outage situation.

 INFORMATION: Have a battery-powered radio available.
 The radio will bring you weather reports, local news bulletins and other important emergency information.
 During a widespread outage, North Arkansas will contact local radio stations about restoration efforts.

 FOOD: Stock emergency food and related items along with a manual can opener.
 Keep your refrigerator/freezer doors closed as much as possible to reduce the chance of food spoilage.

 PROTECT YOUR APPLIANCES: Turn off all large appliances that come on automatically and disconnect sensitive equipment such as VCR's, computers and TV's to avoid damage from lightning or a power surge.
 If all of these appliances come back on at once, they might overload your homes electric circuits.
 Leave a single lamp turned on to let you know when your electric service has been restored.